wfus/proof-of-sequential-work/README.md

 This is used as a proof of concept before we implement the scheme with cryptographically secure primitives, possibly in a different programming language.
+Also you really shouldn't be running a random persons repository that probably has crippling security vulnerabilities anyway...

 ## Usage